Ayurvedic Yoga Therapists Educational Standards Released

-- They would be competent enough to refer the patients to other Ayurvedic practitioner for additional therapeutic interventions like use of Herbs, Panchakarma etc.
+- They would be competent enough to refer the patients to an Āyurvedic Practitioner (AP) or Āyurvedic Doctor (AD) for additional therapeutic interventions like use of herbs, pañca karma etc.

-- Prior foundational yoga theory and practice training (I think we should quantify)
+- Prior foundational yoga theory and practice training of a minimum verifiable 200hrs.

 - In-depth knowledge of yoga practices as described in classic Yoga texts.

-- Able to understand from Ayurvedic perspective: modern anatomy, physiology, and diagnosis of different diseases.
+- Able to understand from an Āyurvedic perspective: modern anatomy, physiology, and diagnosis of different diseases.

 - Indications and contraindications of different yoga practices for therapeutic purposes.

 - Basic knowledge of implications of different paths of yoga so as to be able to guide appropriately their patients to achieve desired goal, be that physiological, psycho-emotional or spiritual in orientation.
 Extensive internship and direct hands on experience in dealing with patients will be required.

 An understanding of Sanskrit terminology as it is used in yoga and Āyurveda.